Skip to Main Content

 These 3 points are applicable in any context, not only in sport.
 Persons resilient in the professional or personal field have in fact in common these 3 characteristics.

-Commitment means the ability to engage in what is done.
-Being able to feel pleasure in what we do thanks to passion.
+Commitment is the ability to put effort into what you do.
+Being able to enjoy what you do thanks to passion.

-With Control we intend to see oneself as capable of influencing our environment.
-In psychology we are talking about the internal locus of control: that is, being responsible for what happens to us .
-This allows us to be an active part of our destiny.
+By control , we mean seeing ourselves as capable of influencing our environment.
+In psychology, we talk about internal locus of control: believing ourselves responsible for what happens to us.
+This allows us to be an active participant in our own destiny.

-With Challenge we mean the ability to accept changes and to consider problems as challenges instead of obstacles.
+By challenge we mean the ability to accept change and to view problems as challenges rather than obstacles.

 Resilient people therefore have these 3 characteristics in common:

-Commitment : they have the ability to commit themselves with passion and constancy
+• Commitment: they have the ability to commit themselves with passion and consistency

-- Challenge : they accept change with positivity and open -mindedness
+• Challenge: They accept change with positivity and an open mind

 Psychological resilience: self-assessment

-Referring to what you have read you can evaluate your degree of psychological resilience by answering some simple questions .
-Think of one of your goals, a result you would like to get, and then answer the following questions sincerely.
+Based on what you've read, you can assess your level of psychological resilience by answering a few simple questions.
+Think about one of your goals, a result you'd like to achieve, and then honestly answer the following questions.

 Commitment